What Doctors Say About Gum Disease and Your Overall Health

 Our Des Moines Dentists Steffany Mohan, DDS, Dr. Jay Jensen, and Dr. Rene Dutkowski, always emphasize the importance of preventing gum disease to avoid the incidence of heart ailments.
 Dr. Steffany Mohan believes in educating her patients on maintaining good oral hygiene and routine dental visits to prevent plaque buildup that leads to gum disease.

-To know more about your gum disease treatment options, schedule an appointment with us today.
+To know more about your gum disease treatment options, Request an Appointment with us today.

 Dental Gum Treatment In Des Moines - What are the ramifications of gum disease, if left untreated?